le-s/js_notes/README.md

 logIt();
 ```
 ## Closures
-- A function that has access to variables outside of its scope
+- A feature in JS where the inner function has access to the outer function's variables
+- when a function is executed, once it finishes executing it's variables cease to exist
+- the inner function preserves the scope chain of the enclosing function at the time the enclosing function was executed, and thus can access the enclosing function’s variables.

 ## Primitive Data Types
 - String, Number, Null, undefined, Boolean, Symbols(ES6)